Polyphenols appear to have great importance for human health.

 Eating some dark chocolate, a few cups of coffee or tea and cooking with spices are all straightforward and enjoyable things to do.

-And they all go a long way in improving your health.
+And they all help in improving your health.